zt-iot/rabbit/README.md

 More details and other installation options can be found in: [https://tamarin-prover.com/manual/master/book/002_installation.html](https://tamarin-prover.com/manual/master/book/002_installation.html)

+### Notes for Ubuntu users

+You have to install `tamarin-prover` and `maude` manually.
+(There may be a package for Maude but you should use the latest version.)

+* Maude 3.5 can be downloaded from [https://github.com/maude-lang/Maude/releases/tag/Maude3.5](https://github.com/maude-lang/Maude/releases/tag/Maude3.5).
+Extract files form a zip and `maude` is the executable.
+The other files should be placed in the same directory as `maude`.
+* Tamarin-prover can be downloaded from [https://github.com/tamarin-prover/tamarin-prover/releases](https://github.com/tamarin-prover/tamarin-prover/releases).  `tamarin-prover` is the executable.

 ## Running Rabbit and Tamarin

 To generate a Tamarin file from a Rabbit source: